AllianceSCC/ASCC_website_academic/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Make Your Science More Accessible"
+title = "Make Science Accessible"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "full_logo.png"